This textbook focuses on topics needed for success in calculus.

 As with the author's widely-adopted linear algebra textbook, this book features clear explanations of the main ideas.
 For example, inverse functions are used as a unifying concept to define roots, logarithms, and the inverse trigonometric functions.

 This book is available with WileyPLUS and WebAssign online learning systems, each of which provides online homework grading that gives students instant feedback while keeping records for instructors.
 The book is available in binder ready and electronic versions.
+An electronic version of the book is available directly from Wiley for $64.

 email@example.com request a review copy.
 Questions or comments about the book can be sent to the author at the same email address.